Designed and validation of inhouse Head and Neck phantom for quality assurance and radiotherapy dose measurements

 Abstract

-Objectives: In this paper a new cost-effective human tissue equivalent H&N phantom was designed to serve as an economical and adaptable tool for assessment and assurance of precise radiotherapy dose delivery.
+Introduction: In radiotherapy treatment of head and neck (H&N) cancers, more complex quality assurance checks and patient-specific dosimetry are required to ensure accuracy in modern technology.
+In this paper, a new cost-effective human tissue equivalent H&N phantom was designed to serve as an economical and adaptable tool for assessment and assurance of precise radiotherapy dose delivery.

 Conclusion: The designed phantom depicts human anatomy and meets the requirements of tissue equivalence.
-The result shows that phantom has proved to be a cost-effective and a valuable tool for accurate verification of dose distributions in regions of clinical and dosimetric interests.
+The result shows that phantom has proved to be a cost-effective and valuable tool for accurate verification of dose distributions in regions of clinical and dosimetric interests.

 Keywords